 Every detail governing or detailing of the tenant’s residency should be written in the tenancy agreement.
 Items would include all agreed terms, policies, or activities and requirements to fulfill the contract by both parties to the agreement.
-The tenancy agreement is a legal binding document and should be a complete as possible when detailing the rental requirements.
-However the tenancy agreement may still need to be interpreted according to the law of their state for eviction and other legal purposes or challenges.
+The tenancy agreement is a legal binding document and should be as complete as possible when detailing the rental requirements.
+However, the tenancy agreement may still need to be interpreted according to the law of their state for eviction and other legal purposes or challenges.

 What Can You Find In A Tenancy Agreement?

 To give you a better idea of what to include in the tenancy agreement, here are some of the specific information that should be included:

 - The type of the renter’ contract: Fixed-term or month to month